Kiggz-Prizrak/OC-DAJR_P12_SportSee/README.md

 npm run dev
 ```

-use the backend's[repository](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard) to start the api.
+use the backend's [repository](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard) to start the api.

 ## Technologies
 - JS